mattysmith22/gameoflife/README.md

 ```

 # How to use

+## Startup

+When compiled, you can run in two different ways:
+* With no arguments, a default grid size of 20x20 is chosen.
+* If two numerical arguments are given, they are assigned as their height and width respectively.

+## Usage

 Live cells are marked as a '#' whereas dead cells are marked as a '-'.

 You can toggle a cell between these two states by clicking on it.